humiaozuzu/humiaozuzu.github.com/about.md

 Maple, likes online game「Maple Story」, Apple fun, Python DevOps, also do some SA tasks.

 You can get my resume [here](/resume.pdf).
-I only accept work in Japan.
-Full-Time & Part-Time jobs are both accepted.
+I only accept jobs in Japan.
+Full-Time & Part-Time jobs are both OK.

 #### Contact